-The fresh jalapeno and tomato salsa is hot, spicy, and incredibly delicious.
-Plus, the recipe does not require any preservatives, food colors, flavor additives, but tastes better than the store-bought.
+The fresh jalapeno and tomato salsa are hot, spicy, and incredibly delicious.
+The recipe does not require preservatives, food colors, or flavor additives but tastes better than the store-bought.

 My son always pulls a big bag of Tortilla chips and a huge bottle of salsa from the stores.
-I really didn't know, munching them always is good for health or not.
+I didn't know if munching them is always good for health.

-But I'm 100 percent sure that homemade is always the best when comparing the 'ready to eats' available in the market.
+But I'm 100 percent sure that homemade is always the best compared to the 'ready to eat' available in the market.

-This homemade jalapeno salsa is quick to whip up with a simple and straightforward recipe.
-It is fabulous to spread as a topping sauce for pizzas or tossing with pasta.
+This homemade jalapeno salsa is quick to whip up with a simple recipe.
+It is fabulous to spread as a topping sauce for pizzas or toss with pasta.

 Homemade recipes are all about making the dish with minimal ingredients and with minimal cooking steps.
-And this spicy salsa is true kind recipe.
+And this spicy salsa is the proper kind of recipe.